A Caribbean capital that asks for no passport. Cobblestones older than the United States, beaches that erase the deadline you flew in to escape.

 "The legendary chandelier lobby is still the loudest, best-dressed room in the Caribbean.
 Isla Verde beach out the back, a casino downstairs, every group's favourite weekend."

 "A 17th-century Carmelite convent on a cobblestone street facing the cathedral.
-The most romantic sleep in the Caribbean — provided you accept that Old San Juan has no beach."
+The most romantic sleep in Old San Juan, provided you accept that the old town has no beach."

-"The piña colada was invented at this 17-acre peninsula in 1954, and it shows.
-A private beach cove, eight pools, and a walkable distance to Old San Juan — the most Caribbean of the city's resorts."
+"The pina colada was invented at this 17-acre peninsula in 1954, and it shows.
+A private beach cove, eight pools, and walking distance to Old San Juan, the most Caribbean of the city's resorts."

-"The most-renovated big box on Isla Verde.
+"The most-renovated big box on Isla Verde, the former InterContinental.
 Two oceanfront infinity pools, generous suites, and the lowest-friction airport-to-beach proximity in San Juan."

 "Adults-only, fifteen rooms, a rooftop bar with a glass-bottom pool.
 Condado's pocket-sized hideaway for couples and discreet bachelorette weekends."